Metrics

 Generation

 Glue42 Enterprise starts to generate metrics automatically when initialized.
-To control what data you want to receive, add configuration for the metrics in the configuration
+To control the data you want to receive, add configuration for the metrics in the "configuration" property of the "gw" top-level key of the system.json file, located in %LocalAppData%\Tick42\GlueDesktop\config.

 The example configuration below shows how to allow only the User Journey metrics from all publishers and publish them to a local file: